Home

 • Find the middle of the length of your cardstock and mark it lightly with the pencil.
 Then find the quarter points of the length of cardstock and mark those lightly with a pencil

-• Now score the quarter lines on each side of your length of cardstock (don't score the middle line!) with your bone folder or knife.
+• Now score the quarter lines on each side of your length of cardstock (don't score the middle line!
+You don't want a fold in the middle for this card) with your bone folder or knife.
 Carefully fold the two sides in to meet in the middle

 • Once you have cut the centre open, trim the edges of the fold carefully so they meet in the middle perfectly